EBIvariation/vcf-validator/README.md

 Each report is written into its own file and it is named after the input file, followed by a timestamp.
 The default output directory is the same as the input file's if provided using `-i`, or the current directory if using the standard input; it can be changed with the `-o` / `--outdir` option.

 A flag for validating evidence can be passed with `--require-evidence`.
-This will validate the VCF includes either Genotypes or Allele Frequencies, by default this flag will be false.
+This will validate whether the VCF includes either Genotypes or Allele Frequencies.
+This flag will be **false** by default.

 ### Debugulator